Frequently Asked Questions and Answers

 If your motorcycle course is in Silverdale, you must also have a stock exhaust system to comply with noise restrictions.

 Most motorcycle safety courses have a classroom component and a range riding component.
-Your course schedule and location details will be included in your course confirmation that is automatically sent immediately following your registration from motorcycle@gowmst.com.
-Locate it and read it carefully.
+Your course schedule and location details will be included in your course confirmation.

-‘s has classrooms and ranges located in Auburn, Silverdale, Everett and Monroe.
+‘s has classrooms and ranges located in Aberdeen, Auburn, Silverdale and Everett

 In Everett there are multiple classrooms supporting one large range location.
 Check the classroom location in your confirmation carefully.
 Course confirmations are sent to the email you registered with from Motorcycle@gowmst.com immediately following your registration.